Chart Color Schemes

 Melbourne CBD - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Melbourne CBD - East has a culturally diverse population, with 54.7% speaking a language other than English at home and 65.6% born overseas.
-Christianity is the main religion in this area, accounting for 25.1% of its population.
-Buddhism is notably overrepresented here compared to Greater Melbourne, comprising 10.3% versus 7.0%.
+Melbourne CBD - East has a high level of cultural diversity, with 54.7% of its population speaking a language other than English at home and 65.6% born overseas.
+Christianity is the predominant religion in Melbourne CBD - East, making up 25.1% of people.
+Buddhism is overrepresented compared to Greater Melbourne, comprising 10.3% of Melbourne CBD - East's population.

 Frequently Asked Questions - Diversity